ludovicoderic/SQL_Course/Notebooks/readme.md

 ### 02. **Select, From & Where**

-&emsp; The foundational compontents for all SQL queries
+&emsp; &emsp;  The foundational compontents for all SQL queries

 ### 03. **Group By, Having & Count**

-&emsp; Get more interesting insights directly from your SQL queries
+&emsp; &emsp; Get more interesting insights directly from your SQL queries

 ### 04. **Order By**

-&emsp; Order your results to focus on the most important data for your use case.
+&emsp; &emsp; Order your results to focus on the most important data for your use case.

 ### 05. **As & With**

-&emsp; Organize your query for better readability.
+&emsp; &emsp; Organize your query for better readability.
 This becomes especially important for complex queries.

 ### 06. **Joining Data**

-&emsp; Combine data sources.
+&emsp; &emsp; Combine data sources.
 Critical for almost all real-world data problems

 ---